Tonnanto/flutter-bird/README.md

 1. Visit the [contracts page](https://goerli.etherscan.io/address/0x387f544e4c3b2351d015df57c30831ad58d6c798#readContract) on etherscan.

 2. Find a skin that has not been minted by entering values between 0 and 999 in the [`ownerOf`](https://goerli.etherscan.io/address/0x387f544e4c3b2351d015df57c30831ad58d6c798#readContract#F8) function.
-   If it returns an error, the skin has not been minted and you can proceed to the next step.
+   If it returns an error, the skin has not been minted, and you can proceed to the next step.
    If no skin is available, you have to buy one on a secondary market like [OpenSea](https://testnets.opensea.io/collection/flutterbirdskins).

 3. Go to [Write Contract](https://goerli.etherscan.io/address/0x387f544e4c3b2351d015df57c30831ad58d6c798#writeContract)